billfienberg/frontend-support-dashboard/README.md

 ## Something Missing?

 If you have ideas for how we could improve this readme or the project in general, [let us know](https://github.com/segmentio/create-next-app/issues) or [contribute some!](https://github.com/segmentio/create-next-app/edit/master/lib/templates/default/README.md)

+## How do we determine if a commit is on a specific environment?

+1. We fetch the build text info
+1. We split the build text string on the `\n` character
+1. We grab the ref from the build text (currently the sixth line)
+1. We declare a variable to keep track of whether a `sha` is before/equal/after the current build.txt `ref`, and initialize it to `false`
+1. For each of the most recent 30 commits, we destructure the `sha` off the `commit`
+1. We compare each `sha` to each environment's `ref`
+1. Once a `sha` matches an environment `ref`, we update our variable from `false` to `true`
+1. And we can assume that every commit after that will also be deployed

+## Why are we using Next.js?

+- Client-side requests for the BUILD.txt are blocked by the VA's CORS
+- Client-side requests to GitHub's public REST API aren't blocked by CORS